liujjw/risk-markets/overview.md

 # About
 A protocol built on top of Aave v2 that establishes markets for the exchange of risk, based on pooled collateralization.
 There is no in-protocol algorithmic underwriting, instead borrowers (sellers) deposit collateral (unnecessary with credit delegation useful for CEXes, Kraken margin trading for example) to borrow an asset from a risk pool, which allows them to decrease their realized risk from some position in exchange for a portion of their realized profits.
+Suppliers (buyers) receive Aave's base APY plus shared profits and losses from sellers.
+The frontend currently resembles depositing and borrowing on Aave.

 ## Risk pools
 Lenders (buyers) deposit assets into risk pools, of which there are two categories: long and short.
 Risk pools are deposited into Aave for passive yield.
 However, yield from risk pools has increased volatility due to the borrower and lender obligations.